-The Writing Center is home of an array of writing services and activities available to all Hartwick students.
+The Writing Center is home to an array of writing services and activities available to all Hartwick students.

-Any student who needs help with writing for classes or with any writing project is welcome to meet with one of our trained and pre-professional student tutors.
+Any student who needs help with any writing project in any subject is welcome to meet with one of our trained and pre-professional student tutors.
 Just call or stop in to set up an appointment to work on writing in courses ranging from basic composition to senior seminars and projects, or on application essays for employment and graduate school.
 You may also drop in for help, but a tutor might not be available immediately.

 We recommend calling or emailing to make an appointment.
 You are also welcome to email questions about grammar, style, and form to the Writing Center at email@example.com.
 Please write your questions in the body of the message, and do not send whole papers or attachments.
 A Writing Center tutor will answer your questions during our hours of operation.